icon-account icon-glass

 March-July COST OF PRODUCTION NA

-FARM SIZE Various PROCESS
+FARM SIZE Various sizes PROCESS

 Washed FOB/EXW NA/NA